 We had the opportunity to speak with her last month about her current tour, An Intimate Evening of Songs and Stories with Suzanne Vega, what inspires her to write music and get on stage and what musicians she’s listening to these days.

+What can people expect when they attend one of your shows this tour?
 It’s me on guitar and Gerry Leonard, my musical director, on guitar.
 He was the musical director for David Bowie back in the day.
 And Gerry provides a lot of the production, so it’s just two guitars, but it sounds like a whole band.
 We play the hits and other songs people know – sort of a greatest hits collection – and we also put in a few new things and sometimes we may do a cover song or two.
 It’s a very varied show.

+What do you like most about performing in front of an audience?
 I love the sense of emotional freedom that I feel only when I’m on stage and don’t necessarily feel in other places.
 It’s a great feeling to sing songs people know, that they want to hear, it brings me a lot of joy.
 And the acting is kind of a different way of performing, but I also get a lot of satisfaction out of that.
 I’ve always loved pretending and pretending to be other people, so that fulfills that need.

+For your last album, An Evening of New York Songs and Stories, why did you choose to record it live at the Café Carlyle in New York?
 It kind of just happened.
 It was my second time playing the Café Carlyle, which is a special cabaret venue.
 By the second week we thought we really had something cool.
 And we heard the elevator boys (the Café Carlyle is located in a hotel) mention they heard people talking about how great the show was and how much they enjoyed it - and it was a wide variety of people, both hotel guests and local people.
 We just thought, why don’t we just record it?

+You wrote and have performed your one-woman play Lover, Beloved based on the life of author, Carson McCullers.
+What inspired you to do it?
 I studied theater in college, and it began as my senior thesis for Barnard (College).
 It’s a project that I’ve visited from time-to-time.
 I’ve had two separate stage runs – one in New York at the Rattlestick (Playwright’s Theater) and one at the Alley Theatre in Houston, TX.
 So, this is sort of the final version of the play.

 I loved her writing, especially this one short story that I read called “Sucker” that was modern and really well done.
 I read it as a teenager in the seventies.
 I thought she was a contemporary writer and I thought she was male.
 I didn’t really know who she was but I loved the story and the language of the story.